A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time

-According to the Table~\ref{t4} and Table~\ref{t5}, it is particularly important to note that even when two genes of equal importance, as identified by the framework proposed in this study, are assigned the same fixed value independently, the resulting structures of the two MILP problems will not necessarily be identical.
-This arises because our proposed strategy does not fully integrate all information from the network.
-Moreover, even in extremely rare cases where both constructed problems are identical, the reduction in search nodes from assigning values to both genes is not simply twice that achieved by assigning a single gene, since problem construction also depends on other aspects of the network.
-While correlations exist between gene variables and constructed problems, there is no explicit linear relationship between them.
-Furthermore, due to the internal workflows of modern MILP solvers integrating multiple mechanisms, a proportional reduction in search nodes does not always yield a proportional reduction in average runtime.
+Thus, although there is a correlation between the number of gene variables and the complexity of the constructed problems, there is no explicit linear relationship between them.
+Moreover, because modern MILP solvers operate through workflows that integrate multiple internal mechanisms, a reduction in the number of search nodes does not necessarily lead to a proportional decrease in average runtime.
+In addition, even when two genes are assigned equal importance by the proposed framework, independently fixing them to the same value does not necessarily result in identical MILP problem structures.
+This is because the proposed method does not fully incorporate all information from the network.
+Furthermore, although extremely rare, even when the constructed problems are identical, the reduction in search nodes achieved by assigning values to both genes is not simply twice that obtained by assigning a single gene.
+This is because problem construction also depends on other aspects of the network.